hjmschoonvelde/CEU_ATA_2018/README.md

 ### Acknowledgements

 For some code in the code practice scripts, I made use of materials by Jos Elkink [here](http://www.joselkink.net/files/POL30430_Spring_2017_lab11.html), and [here](http://www.joselkink.net/files/POL30430_Spring_2017_lab12.html), and Wouter van Atteveldt [here](http://vanatteveldt.com/ccs_lda/) and [here](http://vanatteveldt.com/learningr/).
 The setup of the code practice scripts follows the structure in Welbers, K., Van Atteveldt, W., & Benoit, K. (2017) (see below for citation).
+For some slides in week 1 of the course I made use of materials by Pablo Barberá and Ken Benoit [here](https://lse-my459.github.io/).

 ## Course schedule
 ----